brenoskuk/inpainting/README.md

-# inpaiting
+# inpainting
-inpaiting method based upon the paper "Object Removal by Exemplar-Based Inpainting"
+inpainting method based upon the paper "Object Removal by Exemplar-Based Inpainting"

-## Inpaiting Class
+## inpainting Class

 There is a class Criminisi_Inpaint which has the constructor which takes how argument an image, a mask; the size of the patch (standard is 9); the